mpv-player/mpv.io/source/guides/tech-overview.rst

 are in ``options.c``.
 Most default values for options and ``MPOpts`` are in ``mp_default_opts`` at the end of ``options.c``.

-``MPOpts`` is unfortunarely quite monolithic, and virtually accessed by everything.
+``MPOpts`` is unfortunately quite monolithic, and virtually accessed by everything.
 But some components (like video outputs and video filters) have their own sub-option tables separate from ``MPOpts``.